Aadhav-VijayaSaravanan/Currency-converter/README.md

 # Quadro
-## A Real-Time Currency and Cryptocurrency Converter
+## A Real-Time Currency and Cryptocurrency Convertion tool

 ## Table of Contents